denmedius/pyaudisam/README.md

 * a concrete ["quick-start" guide](https://github.com/denmedius/pyaudisam/blob/main/docs/howto-acdc19-nat/howto.md) with a real life use case and relevant field data to play with,
 * another similar but shorter concrete ["quick-start guide" (in French)](http://jpmeuret.free.fr/ds/acdc19/materiau-public.zip) (command-line only) with the full field data set of the "ACDC 2019" birding study.

-Note: You can also get a detailled idea of how to use pyaudisam python API by playing with the fully functional [jupyter](https://jupyter.org/) notebook [tests/valtests.ipynb](https://github.com/denmedius/pyaudisam/blob/main/tests/valtests.ipynb) (see below [Running tests](#running-tests) for how to obtain and run it).
+Note: You can also get a detailed idea of how to use pyaudisam python API by playing with the fully functional [jupyter](https://jupyter.org/) notebook [tests/valtests.ipynb](https://github.com/denmedius/pyaudisam/blob/main/tests/valtests.ipynb) (see below [Running tests](#running-tests) for how to obtain and run it).

 TODO:
 * complete the quick start guides above by other small and focused articles to explain some mandatory details: